Series / Homicide: Life on the Street

 - Beard of Sorrow: Tim Bayliss during the latter half of Season Four, and then again in the movie.

-- Be as Unhelpful as Possible: As stated in the original book and restated by Meldrick early on in the series 'Murderers lie because they've got to, witnesses lie because they think they've got to and everyone else lies for the sheer joy of it'
+- Be as Unhelpful as Possible: Early in the series, Lewis paraphrases one of the 10 "Homicide Lexicon" rules that Simon laid out in his book: "Murderers lie 'cause they've got to, witnesses lie 'cause they think they've got to, and everyone else lies for the sheer joy of it."

 - Beauty Equals Goodness: Subverted in the first seasons, when the cast members ranged from atypically handsome/pretty (Pembleton, Felton, Howard, Bayliss, Lewis) ordinary looking (Bolander, Giardello) to downright ugly (Munch, Crosetti).